 20 billion Euros are being invested

-The remarkable economic growth of the past years is to be only the beginning.
+The remarkable economic growth of the past years is only the beginning.
 Under socialist rule, the economy grew so significantly that the money made is now set to be invested and returned to the general population.
-Portugal’s government plans to use the rising public sector revenue to transform the nation into a more just and modern one, after the conservatives destabilized the infrastructure.
+Portugal’s government plans to use the rising public sector revenue to transform the nation into a more just and modern one, after the destabilized infrastructure under the conservatives.

 New subways, new trains

-The much-used railway line connecting Lisbon and Porto is to be modernized, urban subway networks are to be expanded and public transportation in rural areas is to be invested in.
+The much-used railway line connecting Lisbon and Porto is to be modernized, urban subway networks will be expanded and further investment will go into public transportation in rural areas.
 This will generate new jobs, revitalize the economy and lift public transportation onto a state-of-the-art level.
 Furthermore, Portugal will become more eco-sensitive in the process.
 And Portugal did all this with a solid budget – in 2019 it even achieved budget surpluses.